gabrez1985/202005CardDeckPersonalization/README.md

 Personalize your Card Deck with your Photos and Images

-You can add your Photos or Images on the "Input Images" Folder and the run the program "330BarajasPersonalizas08", and the Personalize will appear on the "OutputDeck" Folder.
+You can add your Photos or Images on the "Input Images" Folder and the run the program "330BarajasPersonalizas08", and the Personalize Card Deck will appear on the "OutputDeck" Folder.